Kinto/kinto/docs/overview.rst

 - Is there a package for my Operating System?

-    Not at the moment.
-We want to make it very easy to integrate with existing operating systems, and this item is on our priority list.

-    However, we are not there just yet.
-We are `already integrated with docker <https://hub.docker.com/r/kinto/kinto-server/>` and :ref:`easy to install with pip <installation>`.
+    No, but it's a great idea.
+Packaging is hard and we're a small team, so if you'd like to help us out by maintaining packages for your favourite OS, we'd be delighted to collaborate with you!

+    That said,
+    That said, Kinto is :ref:`easy to install with pip <installation>` and we've got `an image set up <https://hub.docker.com/r/kinto/kinto-server/>`_ on the Docker hub, too.

 - Why did you chose to use Python rather than X?

-    We know and love `Python <python.org>`_ for its simplicity and ease to learn, so it was an obvious choice the development team.
-In addition, the operational team at Mozilla has good recipes and a lot of knowledge about how to deploy python.
+    We know and love `Python <python.org>`_ for its simplicity and short learning curve, so it was an obvious choice for the development team.
+In addition, Operations team at Mozilla is comfortable with deploying and managing Python applications in production.

     However, the protocol and concepts behind Kinto don't rely on Python *per se*, so it is possible to have other Kinto implementations using other languages.

 - Is it Web Scale?

     YES™.
+Have a look at the `/dev/null` backend.

 - Can I store files inside Kinto?

-    No. At the moment, Kinto is meant to be used as a JSON storage service, and differs with file storage solutions.
-We might add this in the future if the use-case appears, but it is not on our radar so far.
+    No. Kinto is a JSON storage service and is not designed to store arbitrary files.
+We'd be open to exploring file storage should a solid use-case present itself in the future; however, at this time, it's not on our roadmap.

 - What is Cliquet?
 What is the difference between Cliquet and Kinto ?

-    Kinto is a server built upon a toolkit named Cliquet.
-All of the reusable parts have been factorised inside the toolkit, whereas what makes Kinto unique is not.
+    Cliquet is a toolkit for designing micro-services.
+Kinto is a server built using that toolkit.

     `Read more (in french) about the differences <http://www.servicedenuages.fr/pourquoi-cliquet>`_.